LBargie/LBargie/README.md

 I was previously a senior laboratory scientist before making the jump to a data-centred role.

-My day job is to largely code in python but I started my data science journey by teaching myself how to use R for data analysis.
+My day job is to largely code in Python but I started my data science journey by teaching myself how to use R for data analysis.

 I'm going to use GitHub to share code for any personal data projects that I work on.